john-kurkowski/john-kurkowski.github.io/src/content/about.md

 >

-UX team tech lead.
+- UX team tech lead.
 Built SPAs for enterprise customers to triage and hunt advanced threats.
-Drove adoption of cross-team component library and microservice API spec.
-Grew team from 10 customers to 1k+, from 2 developers to 20.
-Lead culture of quality: continuous peer code review, checklists, and automated tests.
-Championed efficiency: increased deploys from 1x/month to 10x/day.
-Ember.js, Node.js, Python, Elasticsearch, Swagger.
+- Drove adoption of cross-team component library and microservice API spec.
+- Grew team from 10 customers to 1k+, from 2 developers to 20.
+- Lead culture of quality: continuous peer code review, checklists, and automated tests.
+- Increased deploys from 1x/month to 10x/day, championing efficiency and team feedback loop.
+- Ember.js, Node.js, Python, Elasticsearch, Scala, Swagger/OpenAPI.

 </Experience>